persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 - The **Model** tab shows the model content used to perform the analysis.

 Particular situations:
-  - In some cases, points can fail (i.e. impossible division by zero): the **Table** tab will then show additional tabs:
+  - In some cases, points can fail (i.e. division by zero): the **Table** tab will then show additional tabs:

     .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentTableIfFailedPoints.png